aegis-icons/aegis-icons/CONTRIBUTING.md

 ## Technical

 ### Directories
-- Non-variation primary icons are added to root of `SVG/` folder.
+- Primary icons ➜
+  - `/icons/1_Primary/` folder.
+  - *Means all the logo based icons that aren't variations / alternatives.*
-- Variation (`bg.var` or `fg.var`) and alternative (`alt`) icons are added to `SVG/.Variations/` folder.
+- Variation and alternative icons ➜
+  - `/icons/2_Variations/` folder.
-- Generic icons are added to `SVG/.Generic/` folder.
+- Generic icons ➜
+  - `/icons/3_Generic/` folder.
-- For outdated icons, see [new versions, version naming and organizing old files](#new-versions-version-naming-and-organizing-old-files) section.
+- For the outdated icons, see the [new versions, version naming and organizing old files](#new-versions-version-naming-and-organizing-old-files) section.

 ### Filename
 > **Warning** \